 - 3 Terms (Project-based)

 - Full-time study

 Applicants are encouraged to apply for the following scholarships (if eligible):

 - Four-year degree in science, engineering, math, computer science, geography, or a related discipline from an accredited university.

-- Achieved at least a 70% average over the last two years of the Bachelor's degree.
+- For thesis-based degree: achieved at least a 70% average over the last two years of the Bachelor's degree.
 An average of 78% over the last two years of the Bachelor's degree is necessary to be eligible to receive departmental funding.